sseefried/inequality-denotational-hardware/Inequality.lagda.md

 Specification-Implementation-Mapping Proof (SIM proof) in the rest of this note.

-## A first attempt at defining inequality on multi-digit representations
+## A first attempt at defining ≤ on multi-digit representations

-Computing inequality for a unary representation is expensive.
+As I mentioned before computing ≤ for a unary representation is expensive.
 An inspection of `ℕ≤` reveals that `min (m , n)` steps are required to compute `ℕ≤ (m, n)`.
 We can improve the performance by attempting to derive an algorithm that works on a representation of numbers in a _positional_ number system.

 Consider two base 10 numbers, say, 34 and 123.
 Let's stack them on top of each other, as follows.